elenavernazza/CaloL1CalibrationProducer/README.md

 - current caloParams file (caloParams_2023_v0_4_noL1Calib_cfi)
 - certification json [reference](https://cms-service-dqmdc.web.cern.ch/CAF/certification/Collisions23/PromptReco/Cert_Collisions2023_366442_370790_Golden.json)

-Note: This re-emulation calcels all the old calibration applied, so check that all the SFs are 1 in the caloParams_2023_v0_4_noL1Calib_cfi (except for the Zero Suppression).
+Note: This re-emulation cancels all the old calibration applied, so check that all the SFs are 1 in the caloParams_2023_v0_4_noL1Calib_cfi (except for the Zero Suppression).
 If not, change them manually.
 Copy your certification json to `/L1NtupleLauncher/DataCertificationJsons`.
 Copy your caloParams_2023_v0_4_noL1Calib_cfi.py to `src/L1Trigger/L1TCalorimeter/python/`.

 ### Re-emulate EGamma